mojodojodev/mojodojo.dev/guides/intro_to_mojo/2-basic-types.md

     <class 'int'>

-We can also read the address that is stored on the `stack` which allows us to read memory on the `heap` with the Python `id` builtin:
+We can read the address that is stored in `x` on the `stack` using the Python builtin `id`

 ```mojo
 py.print(py.id(x))
 ```

-    140659155257632
+    139732464847136

 This is pointing to a C object in Python, and Mojo behaves the same when using a `PythonObject`, accessing the value actually uses the address to lookup the data on the `heap` which comes with a performance cost.